miykael/3dprintyourbrain/README.md

 Now, as before: Click on ``File`` and ``Export Mesh`` and save the whole thing without ``Binary encoding``.

-## 7. Combine Cortical and Subcortial 3D Models
+## Step 7 - Combine Cortical and Subcortial 3D Models

 Now it's a short thing to concatenate the two files, ``cortical.stl`` and ``subcortical.stl`` into one ``final.stl`` file: